pactflow/katacoda-workshops/pactflow-getting-started-js-v3/step4.md

 ![pactflow-dashboard-unverified](./assets/pactflow-dashboard-unverified.png)

-Note the pact is currently "unverified" because the provider has ever confirmed it can fulfill the contract.
-It has been tagged as "master" to indicate it's the latest contract for this current consumer.
-We'll use [tags](https://docs.pact.io/pact_broker/tags/) to indicate which environment an application is in at any given time.
+Note the pact is currently "unverified" because the provider has never confirmed it can fulfill the contract.

+When pacts and verification results are published, we set the "branch" property for the application version.

+Read more about [branches](https://docs.pact.io/pact_broker/branches/) in Pact.

+When an application version is deployed or released, we use the `record-deployment` or `record-release` commands provided by the Pact Broker CLI to indicate which environment an application is in at any given time.

 ## Don't have a Pactflow account?